Our Staff

 BETHANY LEMAK, M.S.
 CCC-SLP

-SPEECH-LANGUAGE PATHOLOGIST / CLINICAL SUPERVISOR
+SPEECH-LANGUAGE PATHOLOGIST / CLINICAL MANAGER

 Bethany’s passion for speech language pathology started early in her life.
 While working on her undergraduate degree